DAGWorks-Inc/hamilton/examples/LLM_Workflows/modular_llm_stack/README.md

 # How-to run the example
 Prerequesite:
 - Create accounts and get the API keys for the service you plan to use.
+- Create your python environment, and do `pip install -r requirements.txt`.
 - For Weaviate start your local instance using `docker compose up -d`
 1. Run `python run.py --help` to learn about the options.
 You will options to:
     - Select a vector database from: weaviate, pinecone